Geologist's hammer

-A geologist's hammer, rock hammer, rock pick, geological pick, or informally geo pick, is a hammer used for splitting and breaking rocks.
-In field geology, they are used to obtain a fresh surface of a rock to determine its composition, bedding orientation, nature, mineralogy, history, and field estimate of rock strength.
-In fossil and mineral collecting, they are employed to break rocks with the aim of revealing specimens inside.
-Geologist's hammers are also sometimes used for scale in a photograph.
-The hammer also serves as an extension of the senses, permitting the geologist to perceive the rock's granularity, soundness, and resistance to fracturing that may be relevant to its use or identification.
+A geologist's hammer, also known as rock hammer, rock pick, geological pick, or geo pick, is a specialized hammer used for splitting and breaking rocks.
+In field geology, it is employed to expose fresh rock surfaces, as weathered surfaces may obscure accurate analysis of a rock's composition, bedding orientation, mineralogy, history, and strength.
+In fossil and mineral collecting, geologist's hammers are used to break rocks in order to reveal specimens contained within.

 Shape

 Geologist's hammers, as with most hammers, have two heads, one on either side.
 Most commonly, the tool consists of a flat square head on one end, with either a chisel or a pick head at the other end.